SURVIVING THE PEACE

 You can read the DPC article here.
 Incidentally, NATO also granted Bosnia-Herzegovina candidate status during a meeting in late March.

-Given the probability, in my opinion, that everything the DPC wrote about Bosnia's EU accession prospects is accurate, the information that the green light to negotiations should probably be classified as yet more " not-news news."
+Given the probability, in my opinion, that everything the DPC wrote about Bosnia's EU accession prospects is accurate, the information that the green light for negotiations has been given should probably be classified as yet more " not-news news."

 High Representative Schmidt implements technical changes in electoral laws, causing uproar